 The Vendor Preference should be applied using the following five step process shown below.
-The process is also illustrated by three specific examples shown below.
+The process is also illustrated by three specific examples included in Appendix S.

 - Step 1: Calculate the effect of each Vendor Preference (2.5% and 5%) on out-of-state bids by multiplying the out-of-state bids by 1.025 or 1.05 as appropriate. - Step 2: Compare resident vendors' bids to out-of-state vendors' preference adjusted bids.
 (A vendor that receives a 2.5% preference will have its bid compared to the out-of-state vendors' bids adjusted for the 2.5% preference by multiplying the out-of-state vendors' bids by 1.025.
 Similarly, the vendor that receives a 5% preference will have its bid compared to out-of-state vendors' bids adjusted for the 5% preference.) - Step 3: If an out-of-state vendor's bid is lower than all in-state vendors' bids after preference adjustments and comparisons to the in-state vendors' bids, then the out-of-state vendor should be declared the winning vendor.
 If the out-of-state bid adjusted for preference is higher than an in-state bid then move to Step 4.
 (If multiple out-of-state vendors are lower than all in-state vendors after preference adjustments and comparisons then award to the lowest out-of-state vendor). - Step 4: Compare In-State Vendor bids without regard to preference (Only necessary if not awarded to out-of state vendor in step 3 above). - Step 5: Award to lowest In-State Vendor identified in Step 4 above.
-(Only if not awarded to out-of state vendor in step 3 above).
+(Only if not awarded to out-of state vendor in step 3 above). - 7.3.1 Preference for West Virginia Veterans: West Virginia State Code §5A-3-37(a)(5) & (6) provides an opportunity for qualifying resident vendors who are a veteran of the United States armed forces, the reserves or the National Guard to request, at the time of bid, preference for their residency status.
+Resident veterans who qualify may receive a preference of 3.5%. - 7.3.2 Preference for Non-Resident Small, Woman, and Minority-Owned Businesses: West Virginia State Code §5A-3-37(a)(7) provides that a non-resident vendor certified as a small, women-owned, or minority-owned ("SWAM") business, pursuant to West Virginia State Code §5A-3-59, shall be provided the same preference made available to any resident vendor.
+This certification may assist resident small, women and minority-owned businesses when soliciting business in other states.